 Can I apply before I have my final degree results?

 You can apply before you have your final degree results but we will require an interim transcript showing your grades to date.
 We may then make you a conditional offer.
 If you are made an offer, we would then need to see the original or certified copy of the final transcript in order to upgrade your offer to unconditional.

 A degree transcript is the document that lays out each of your modules and the grade you have achieved for each one.
 If you have not yet completed your degree, an interim transcript will show the grades of all your modules taken to date.
 If you are still undertaking your Bachelors degree studies, you should provide a separate list of the modules that you are undertaking in your final year of study when you submit your application (if these are not listed on your degree transcripts).
 We must be in receipt of this document before we can make a decision on your application.

 Do I need to send translated copies of my documents?

 Yes, if your documents are not in English, you need to provide original translated copies certified by a legal authority, e.g. the British Council or an Official/ a certified translator.

 Do I need to provide original documents?

-The scanned copies of your documents would be fine for the application stage, if an offer is made then the original or certified copies will be requested.
+The scanned copies of your documents would be fine for the application stage, if an offer is made, then the original or certified hard copies and/or secure electronic transcript/documents (where available) will be requested.

 What is an original document and a certified copy of a document?